-Sections 145CE, 145CF and 151 of the Code Act define the liability of employees, agents or officers of a body corporate relative to the liability of that organisation.
+Sections 145CE, 145CF and 151 of the Code Act define the liability of employees, agents or officers of a body corporate.

-An executive officer liability generally relates to whether:
+An ‘executive officer liability’ generally relates to an instance where an executive:

-- they were in a position to stop the noncompliance
+- was in a position to stop the non-compliance

-- they failed to act to stop the noncompliance.
+- failed to act to stop the non-compliance.

-In these instances, our response will target both the person and their company.
+In these instances, the APVMA’s response may target both the person and their company.

 Access to other Commonwealth statutes

-Because the APVMA is an Australian Government agency and breaches of the Code Act (noncompliance) are treated as Commonwealth offences, we can also seek to access the enforcement provisions of other legislation.
+As the APVMA is an Australian Government agency, and breaches of the Code Act (non-compliance) are treated as Commonwealth offences, we can seek to access the enforcement provisions of other legislation.
 This includes the Crimes Act 1914 and the Commonwealth Criminal Code 1995.

 The maximum penalties under the Criminal Code for levy evasion or dishonest conduct include:

-- one year of imprisonment for each time false or misleading information is submitted to a Commonwealth entity
+- one year of imprisonment for each instance of false or misleading information given to a Commonwealth entity

 - 10 years of imprisonment for possessing or submitting forged documents with intent to dishonestly induce a Commonwealth entity to accept is as genuine and, if accepted, to dishonestly cause a loss.